liuhc8/Aperture/README.md

 If you have any trouble running Aperture, please raise an issue using the Issues tab above.

-# Citation
-For citing Aperture and for an overview of the Aperture algorithms, refer to our open access article:

-**Aperture: Accurate detection of structural variations and viral integrations in circulating tumor DNA using an alignment-free algorithm.**
-Hongchao Liu, Guangyu Li, Xiaoyue Wang.

 # Software and Hardware Requirements
 ## Software Requirements